charlescallaghan/vgs-test-app/README.md

   - Client is running on localhost:3000 and Server is running on localhost:3001

 ## Usage
-- Enter sensitive data on the Collect Form page
+- Enter sensitive data on the Collect Form page and click Submit
 - Open the Reveal Form page
   - Click the Fill In Aliased Data Button
   - Click the Reveal Button